openbikesensor/openbikesensor.github.io/content/docs/user-guide/configuration/advanced.en.md

 #### Upload User Data

 Setup for upload-server to collect track data

-- Preset for HLRS-project: openbikesensor.hlrs.de
+- Choose a portal from [the list in the forums](https://forum.openbikesensor.org/t/uebersicht-verfuegbarer-portale/688)
-- To upload track data, you need a user account on the website openbikesensor.hlrs.de (or other compatible online-service)
+- Visit the portal, create a user account, and open your profile settings page
-- API Key: Insert the individual API key from your user account at openbikesensor.hlrs.de in the field below the upload sensor
+- Copy and paste the API URL and Personal API Key into the settings page of your OpenBikeSensor.

 #### Operation